datacommonsorg/docsite/api/rest/v2/observation.md

     actual observations with the date and value for each variable and entity.
   - `select = ["variable", "entity"];` the response does not return an actual observation because the date and value are not queried.
-You can use this to check the existence of _VARIABLE-ENTITY_ pairs in the data and fetch all the variables that have data for given entities.
+You can use this to check the existence of variable-entity pairs in the data and fetch all the variables that have data for given entities.

 See the examples below for use cases that use the preceding rules.